TheRootOf3/ucl-nlp-notebook-series/readme.md

 # NLP Jupyter Notebooks repo

 ## About this series of notebooks
-This mini-course has been prepared with the aim of showing rather a practical side of the NLP than detailed theoretical aspects.
-Although some fundamental theory is necessary, notebooks contain many fragments of code ready to be copied & pasted in your project.
+This mini-course has been prepared with the aim of showing rather a practical side of natural language processing (NLP) than detailed theoretical aspects.
+Although some fundamental theory is necessary, notebooks contain many fragments of code ready to be copied & pasted into your project.
+The course will give you a good foundation and prepare you to tackle more advanced topics.

 ---